-Council will investigate a scope of works for the future installation of a CWMS in the township of Elliston, providing that significant grant funding is made available.
+Council will investigate a scope of works for the future installation of a CWMS in the township of Elliston, at the appropriate time and providing that significant grant funding is made available.

 Waste Management and Recycling

 Collection of waste, kerbside recycling, operation of waste disposal facility, general litter collection and drum musters.
 The solid waste levy payable to the Environment Protection Agency is also charged to this area.